shubhamyaduvanshi/competetivecoding/README.md

-this is coding question solved by me.
+this is MY practice and assignments at MNNIT in SHELL